oduerr/tf_docker/README.md

 Based on https://github.com/tensorflow/tensorflow/tree/master/tensorflow/tools/docker

 ## Building the container
-This repository is linked to dockerhub, however sometimes you during debugging it might be faster to localy build.
+This repository is linked to dockerhub, however sometimes during debugging it might be faster to localy build the container.
 You can do this via

 ```
 docker build https://raw.githubusercontent.com/oduerr/tf_docker/cpu_r/Dockerfile